GhadgePrachi/Backend-REST-APIs/README.md

 + Controllers :
   + MusicCloudController.java : Processes the request url and redirects to the respective services.
 + Services : Consists of Restful Services Classes that communicate with DAO classes to access or send data.
-   + PlaylistService.java, SongService.java, UserService.java //interfaces
+   + SongService.java, UserService.java //interfaces
-   + PlaylistServiceImp.java, SongServiceImp.java, UserServiceImp.java
+   + SongServiceImp.java, UserServiceImp.java
 + DataAccessObject(DAO) : Communicates with Mapper files to fire queries after establishing a DB connection and closing it once required data is fetched or updated.
-   + PlaylistDAO.java, SongDAO.java, UserDAO.java //interfaces
+   + SongDAO.java, UserDAO.java //interfaces
-   + PlaylistDAOImp.java, SongDAOImp.java, UserDAOImp.java
+   + SongDAOImp.java, UserDAOImp.java
 + EntityModel : Provides a well defined structure for data communication between DAO and DB.
-   + Playlist.java, Song.java, User.java, Error.java
+   + Song.java, User.java, Error.java
 + Mappers : Have DB Queries
-   + PlaylistMapper.java, SongMapper.java, UserMapper.java //interfaces
+   + SongMapper.java, UserMapper.java //interfaces
 + Resources :
    + mybatis-config.xml : Has DB config settings

+### FUTURE FEATURES  :
++ Playlist Feature to maintain a collection of songs.